 Do visually impaired people use Instagram?

 Yes – visually impaired people do use Instagram.
 Instagram uses the same AI technology as its parent company, Facebook, which allows screen readers to describe the visuals.
+Dr Amit Patel of @blinddad_uk provides lots of insight on his Instagram feed as to how he navigates the platform with his impairment.
+Similarly, visually impaired or deaf people use other social media platforms, such as Tik Tok.
 There are many ways that you can adapt your Instagram content to cater for visually impaired consumers which we will discuss below.
+To find out how to make your Tik Tok more accessible for deaf people, read our dedicated blog.

 How do you make your Instagram accessible?